danyspin97/danyspin97-site/content/blog/devember-2019-1.md

 ## Build system

 D documentation was really interesting and the language seemed promising.
-But I neened to start somewhere and I’ve chosen to start by creating the boilerplate files and building them; after all I want to create a **shared library** (_libtt_) and an **executable linked to it** (_tt_).
+But I needed to start somewhere and I’ve chosen to start by creating the boilerplate files and building them; after all I want to create a **shared library** (_libtt_) and an **executable linked to it** (_tt_).
 This is straightforward in C/C++ but I have no idea about D.